 Yes, that’s right!
 Only three ingredients and half an hour to make.
 These lemonade scones are truly amazing.
 They are called lemonade scones becuase one of the ingredients is fizzy lemonade, but you can’t taste it in the finished product.
 What you do get is a lovely soft scone that you can serve as a tea-time treat with your favourite topping.

-All you need for these fluffy and light scones is flour, cream and fizzy lemonade.
+All you need for these fluffy and light lemonade scones is flour, cream and fizzy lemonade.
 They are delicious served warm from the oven covered in jam and cream, or for a really yummy treat, you could try them with homemade orange curd and cream.